phantie/personal-website-source-code/misc/public/static/articles/concept_of_more_useful_types/article.md

 ```

 ## Conclusion
-Identifying more useful types would save you from later refactoring, positively impact performance by cutting inderection and aid in writing reusable code
+Identifying more useful types would save you from later refactoring, positively impact performance by cutting indirection and aid in writing reusable code.
+More *useful* type is more *general*.
+There are more transformations into such a type.
+In these examples, bytes is a better, more useful type than filename, network/channel pointer because there's a direct way to transform each of these data sources to bytes.